Solar Panel Cost Guide in Georgetown, IL (Mar 2023)

 EcoWatch's Georgetown, IL Solar Cost FAQs

-Solar panels can be a good investment for a majority of homeowners, but they might not be worth it for everyone.
-If your home doesn't get enough sunlight and/or your power bills are already pretty low, solar panels might not be for you.
+Solar panels can be a beneficial investment for most homeowners, but they might not be worth it for everyone.
+If your home doesn't get enough sunlight and/or your power bills are already fairly low, solar panels might not be for you.

 How often do you have to replace solar panels?